rabobank/credhub-kms-plugin-boshrelease/README.md

 # Switching between credhub providers
 The interface between credhub and the kms-plugin does not pass the nonce that is used by the internal provider.
 This means that the plugin cannot decrypt values that were encrypted by the internal provider.
 Steps you can take to switch providers:
-* deploy kms plugin (use [a BOSH release for that](https://github.com/vmware-archive/sample-credhub-kms-plugin-release/tree/main))
+* deploy kms plugin using this BOSH release
+* make sure nobody else uses credhub (yes, we assume this has impact on availability)
 * create a credhub backup, just to be sure (you can make a mysqldump of the cf credhub database)
 * run a credhub export, saving the output to a file that you can later use to import again (you do lose entry versions though)
-* stop all but one credhub instance (we assume you can afford this decreased availability)
+* stop all but one credhub instance
-* make sure nobody else uses credhub (yes, we again assume this has impact on availability)
 * delete all credhub entries:
 ```bash
 #! /bin/bash